 The 2016 2nd edition is currently out-of-print.
-A new edition is due to be retitled "Morris County Highlands Trails" and is in-progress.
-The new maps may be available in early 2022.
-Note that the digital maps through Avenza Maps are still available using the links above.
+A new edition is due to be retitled "Morris County Highlands Trails" and is nearly complete.
+The new maps may be available in early summer 2022, although due to Tyvek supply shortages there may be a delay in the print version, so please check back soon for more information.
+Note that the digital maps for the 2016 edition through Avenza Maps are still available using the links above.

 Jersey Highlands Trails Map (Central North Region) - 2016 - 2nd edition